firebird631/siis/README.md

             * either a wildchar prefixed value.
 For example *BTC to filter any BTC quoted paires
             * either a ! prefixed value (meaning not) for avoiding this particular market
             * you could have ['*BTC', '!BCHABCBTC'] for exemple to watching any BTC quote paires excepted the BCHABCBTC.
-    * there is some more specific options on the tradingview webhock server (host and port of your listening server).
+    * there is some more specific options on the tradingview webhook server (host and port of your listening server).
 * INDICATORS Like for fetcher you might not have to modify this part or if you create your own indicators.
 * TRADEOPS Again likes indictors, except if you create your own trade operations.
 * STRATEGIES Contains the default built-ins strategies, you'll need to add yours here.